Category 3 open fire prohibition planned for the Kamloops Fire Centre

-A map of the affected area is available below or online HERE
+A map of the affected area is available below or online.

-- Category 3 open fires as defined in the Wildfire Regulation.
+Category 3 open fire, as defined in the Wildfire Regulation, refers to any fire that burns:

 This prohibition applies to all areas in the Fire Centre that are outside of municipal boundaries.
 In addition, this prohibition applies to the following types of land within municipal boundaries: